List of birds of Sweden: Bee-eaters

-The bee-eaters are a group of near passerine birds in the family Meropidae.
-Most species are found in Africa but others occur in southern Europe, Madagascar, Australia and New Guinea.
-They are characterized by richly colored plumage, slender bodies and usually elongated central tail feathers.
-All are colourful and have long downturned bills and pointed wings, which give them a swallow-like appearance when seen from afar.
+The bee-eaters are a group of birds in the family Meropidae.
+Most species are found in Africa and Asia but others occur in southern Europe, Madagascar, Australia and New Guinea.
+They are characterised by richly coloured plumage, slender bodies and usually elongated central tail feathers.
+All have long downturned bills and pointed wings, which give them a swallow-like appearance when seen from afar.